Don McLean: Legacy and influence

+"Vincent" was rapper Tupac Shakur's favorite song.
+Shakur's girlfriend reportedly played the song for him when he was hospitalized and in a coma.
+Shakur's mother also insisted the song be included in a documentary about the rapper's life.

+President Joe Biden capped the official state visit of South Korean President Yoon Suk-Yeol with a state dinner on April 27, 2023, at the White House to celebrate the two nations' 70-year alliance.
+Following a round of musical performances, Yoon took to the microphone himself with a rendition of "American Pie".
+Biden then presented Yoon with a guitar autographed by McLean.

+In May 2025, “American Pie” was again invoked on the world stage when speakers at the Pontifical North American College in Rome blasted the song, along with Bruce Springsteen’s "Born in the U.S.A.", to welcome U.S. cardinals celebrating the election of Pope Leo XIV, the first American-born pontiff.

+Honors

 McLean's alma mater, Iona College in New Rochelle, New York, conferred an honorary doctorate on him in 2001.
 McLean has since been vocal in his criticism of the college: "Iona was, in my day, a college for the average student who wanted to go home after class.
 The educational experience was perfect for me.
 I loved the small Greek revival style campus buildings and I got to put on little shows in Doorley Hall auditorium.
 Since those days, the Irish Christian Brothers have been virtually destroyed by the disgusting behavior of many in their order as charges of mass child molestation have destroyed their ranks.
 No punishment is harsh enough when you think of trusting Catholic parents giving their children over to these cynical monsters.
 I am very disappointed in the Irish Christian Brothers and Iona College."

 In February 2002, "American Pie" was inducted into the Grammy Hall of Fame.
 In 2004, McLean was inducted into the Songwriters Hall of Fame.